 Consistency Builds Habit

 The rewards of meditation are the greatest when it is practiced consistently and faithfully.
-With daily commitment, you’ll find that it can help prevent many negative symptoms before they even get started.
+With daily commitment, you’ll find that it can help prevent many undesirable symptoms like stress and tension before they even get started.
 It will increase your tolerance for stress, help you handle it better, and respond to it differently.
 Your feathers won’t get quite as ruffled as easily.